precog/client-libraries/doc/src/charts-api.v1.rst

 ``ReportGrid.leaderBoard(selector el, parameters object) void``

 This visualization renders a list of values associated to the datapoints produced by your query.

 The leaderboard requires two axes, one to generate the items in the list and the other to quantify each item.

 **options:**

 ``animation`` : object animation options
 	Defines the `animation behavior`_ of the visualization.
+``colorscale`` : bool
+	Associates the background color of the rank numbers to the CSS palette.
+Default is false.
 ``click`` : function(object datapoint, object stats) void
 	A handler function that is executed when the user click or touches a datapoint.
 ``displaybar`` : bool (defaultr true)